GoBig87/chat-gpt-rasperry-pi-assistant/README.md

 ### Step 9
 ![motor_shield](https://github.com/GoBig87/chat-gpt-rasperry-pi-assistant/assets/39137894/722d29af-87e0-407b-a420-2a24e3d159a4)
 Mount the H bridge (Part 4) on the right side and try to make it flush with the bottom of the standing mount bracket.
 Drill out the holes and mount the H bridge with 1/8 inch standoffs.
+Connect DC barrel adapters (Part 10) to the output termianls.
+Cable 1: Red OUT1, Black OUT2 and this will be for the mouth motor.
+Cable 2: Red OUT4, Black OUT3 and this will be for the tail and head motor.
+Remove the enable jumpers and connect the control pins to the rapsberry pi as shown in the schematics diagram.
+Connect the VCC and Gnd for the voltage regulator with plain wires.
+Also attach a gnd pin from the raspberry pi to the gnd of the H bridge.

 ### Step 10
-Mount the voltage regulator
+Mount the voltage regulator.

 ### Step 11
 With a hot glue gun, glue the Qualcomm Quick Charge power supply (Part 2) to the left side of the board

 ### Step 12
 With a hot glue gun, glue the USB Speaker Phone (Part 2) above the H Birdge and to the right of the raspberry pi.

+### Step 13
+Wire up the parts